FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/mrs_cluster_v1.html.markdown

 * `cluster_name` - (Required) Cluster name, which is globally unique and contains only 1 to 64 letters, digits, hyphens (-), and underscores (_).

-* `vpc` - (Required) Name of the VPC where the subnet locates Obtain the VPC name from the management console as follows: Register an account and log in to the management console.
-Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
-On the Virtual Private Cloud page, obtain the VPC name from the list.

 * `vpc_id` - (Required) ID of the VPC where the subnet locates Obtain the VPC ID from the management console as follows: Register an account and log in to the management console.
 Click Virtual Private Cloud and select Virtual Private